Why anything less than a Best Picture Oscar for ‘Parasite’ is not enough

 An Oscar is so metaphorical.
 It can mean a coronation, a memorial, reparations, and much more.
 In the case of Parasite winning one for Best Picture, though, it would mean a much-needed break with outdated tradition and an end to the Academy’s stigma against foreign-language films.

 A lot of things are metaphorical in Parasite, director Bong Joon-ho’s popcorn-arthouse parable about class war.
-The staircases are metaphors, great for standing above or below another person!
-So are scholar’s stones: They either conjure wealth or can be used for bludgeoning in a pinch!
+The staircases are metaphors, great for standing above or below another person.
+So are scholar’s stones: They either conjure wealth or can be used for bludgeoning in a pinch.
 Even cake is a metaphor for recovering from trauma, although the one in the film just may be history’s least successful trauma-recovery cake.

 One could spend multiple viewings deconstructing these metaphors, and the reasons why Ki-woo (Choi-woo Shik) repeatedly, incorrectly calls some of them out to us in the audience.
 Beneath the veiled layers of meaning, though, lies a simple if twisty tale, impeccably crafted, and worthy of all the hyperbolic praise that critics have ascribed to it in the past year.